 b.
 April, 19, 1977 Tallinn

 Mezzo soprano Iris Oja is one of the most outstanding Estonian young singer who has achieved recognition both as a soloist of vocal-symphonic music and as a chamber singer.
-In her wide repertoire she has especially focused on interpreting and intorducing Estonian contemporary music.
+In her wide repertoire she has focused on interpreting and introducing contemporary music, especially Estonian new music.

 Oja has graduated from Tallinn Music High School in 1995 as a choral conductor with Reet Ratassepp and from Tallinn Georg Ots Music School singing class of Tõnu Bachmann in 1999.
 In 1999–2003 she continued her singing studies at the Estonian Academy of Music with Professor Taru Valjakka and Professor Ivo Kuusk.
 Since 2003 she is obtaining her Master’s degree at the Estonian Academy of Music and Theatre.
 She has participated in the masterclasses of Ellen Hargis, Rudolf Piernay an Roger Vignoles.